Bhargavi-ng/Migration_and_Housing/README.md

 ![HPI vs Mortgage Model Quality Evaluation](/Images/HPI_Mortgage_Model_Quality.PNG)

+***Model Limitations:***
+	- This linear regression model only one independent variable - 30 year fixed Mortgage rates.
+As seen in the above to models, Real estate prices have many other variables influencing it.
+	- We considered data for a longer duration over bigger geographic spread.
+As in, Interest rate over the past 40 years versus House Price Index change across all of U.S.

 Code base [Jupyter Notebook - Linear Regression model regressing House price and Mortgage rate](https://github.com/hishamdewan/Migration_and_Housing/blob/main/linear_regression_HPI_vs_30MORTGAGE.ipynb)

 #### Neural Network Model
-We tried to create a neural network model using House Price Index and 30 year fixed Mortgage data.
+As the above Model 2: House Price Index vs Mortgage Rates was a good model, we created a neural network model using to House Price Index and 30 year fixed Mortgage data to explore further.
 But, as we did not have sufficient quantity of data the model did not yield good results.

 Code base [Jupyter Notebook - Neural Network Model House price and Mortgage rate](https://github.com/hishamdewan/Migration_and_Housing/blob/main/neural_network_HPI_vs_30MORTGAGE.ipynb)